Date: 2025-07-22

 When I walked up to the immigration official, she wanted a passport, lodging information and return trip information.
 I handed my passport over and showed my reservations for Oslo, Norway and Gothenburg, Sweden.
 And told her that I was planning around backpacking through Europe and Asia.

 When she said that I needed a return, my heart sank a little.
 I would not have a return ticket for a while.
-And when researching Norway culture, I found that they generally do now like making exceptions to rules.
+And when researching Norway culture, I found that they generally do not like making exceptions to rules.
 Thankfully, savings/credit is another way I can prove that I can pay for my exit and won't be a monetary burden for the EU.
-So I franticly logged in to my bank on the spot and she let me through.
+So I frantically logged in to my bank on the spot and she let me through.
 I really thought that for a second, my trip would start with me being stuck at the Oslo airport 😅

 It took a relatively large amount of effort to find my way from the airport to the hotel I was staying at.
 Partly because it was my first time in Europe but also because it was raining and I did not have cellular data.
 So I forgot to take a lot of pictures.